-41034 IoT Components and Fabrication6cp; on campus.
+41034 Electronic Components and Fabrication6cp; 3hpw.
 Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Fields of practice: Electronic Engineering program

-This subject is a third-year core subject in electronics, and covers the hardware technologies in the IoT nodes at the component level, with particular focus on the possibilities offered by miniaturisation and nanotechnology.
+This subject covers hardware technologies in Internet of Things (IoT) nodes at the component level, with particular focus on the possibilities offered by miniaturisation and nanotechnology.

-Being able to open the 'component boxes' and become familiarise with the current miniaturised technologies, their capabilities and limitations, is a crucial requirement for a meaningful design of an IoT system and for anticipating the next technological advances to unlock radical innovation.
+Being able to open the 'component boxes' and become familiar with current miniaturised technologies and their capabilities and limitations is a crucial requirement for meaningful design of an IoT system and for anticipating the next technological advances to unlock radical innovation.